svpino/twitter/README.md

 * [Splitting your datasets](https://twitter.com/svpino/status/1359827674097672195?s=20) — I'm sure you've heard that we **split** our datasets into **different subsets** right before running our machine learning algorithms.
 This thread is an explanation of why we do that.
 What's the goal of each subset, and how to use them.

+## Real-world experiences

+* [A classification problem that turns ugly quickly](https://twitter.com/svpino/status/1369673069955080204?s=20) — Let's imagine a system where you submit a bunch of pictures of an object, and it recommends a price range in which the object could be sold.
+To identify the object, we could build a classification model.
+It turns out, however, that things can get complex really quick.

 ## Software Engineering
 Most of my writing revolves around general topics related to Software Engineering.
 Although there's a ton of technical stuff here, most of these aims to offer a more holistic view of the industry, and what I think matters to software developers.